adetbekov/ISEL-CSME-DIP/README.md

-# ISEL-CSME-IP
+# ISEL-CSME-DIP
-Image Processing class projects and resources of CSME at ISEL (ISEL-LEIM-PIV)
+Digital Image Processing class projects and resources of CSME at ISEL (ISEL-LEIM-PIV)